 The ISM provides a unifying theme for probing the complex topic of galaxy evolution.
 By bringing together experts from across these diverse yet intertwined specialities, we hope to exploit the connectedness of the field, and stimulate progress towards unravelling the questions and challenges we face.

 We wish members of under-represented groups in astronomy to apply, so that such groups are properly represented amongst our speakers.
 We commit to upholding the EAS policy regarding diversity and non-discrimination.
-We will work to create a diverse scientific programme in terms of both speakers and topics.
-We plan to evaluate submissions blind, with names and affiliations hidden.
-We will carefully review our selection of invited speakers and contributed talks to ensure they represent an appropriate balance of gender, seniority, subject, and geographical distribution.
+We have worked to create a diverse scientific programme in terms of both speakers and topics.
+Our invited and review speakers represent a broad range in seniority, background, gender, and area of expertise.

 - Christopher Clark (Chair, Cardiff University)

 - Annalisa De Cia (ESO Garching)

 - Gergö Popping (ESO Garching)

 - Amelie Saintonge (University College London)